father, daughter, beach

 • Stay hydrated by drinking plenty of water.
 Avoid drinks with caffeine or alcohol.

-• Stick to the shade when you’re outdoors during peak sunlight hours.
+• Stick to the shade when outdoors during peak sunlight hours.

 • Wear long pants and long-sleeved shirts that protect against the sun’s rays.